MuhammadWahaj075/Storybloom/replit.md

 ## Overview

-StoryMagic is a web application that enables users to create personalized children's storybooks using AI-powered content generation.
+StoryBloom is a web application that enables users to create personalized children's storybooks using AI-powered content generation.
 The platform combines OpenAI's text generation capabilities with Google's Gemini image generation to produce complete storybooks with both text and illustrations.
 Users interact through a conversational chat interface to describe their story ideas, which are then transformed into multi-page illustrated books with options for editing, previewing, and exporting.

 ## User Preferences